Babson Faculty Research Fund Programs

 Throughout the academic year, the BFRF sponsors programs to support its mission.

-Noon to 1:15 PM – Needham Room, Olin Hall
+Chats run from noon to 1:15 p.m. in the Needham Room, Olin Hall

 Kevin Bruyneel, History and Society, "Project Geronimo: Settler Memory and the Production of American Statism"

 Ryan Davies, Finance, Finance, "Financial Intermediaries in the Midst of Market Manipulation: Did They Protect the Fool or Help the Knave?"

 Tuesday, November 13, 2014

 Wednesday, September 17, 2014

 Mary Godwyn, History and Society, "Around the World with Business Ethics:A Sociological Examination of Management Education"

 Kenichi Matsuno, Marketing, "Firms' (non-) responses to obvious but not-so-contollable external forces: the cases of aging population"